Deep-Symmetry/afterglow-max/README.md

 Evaluates Clojure expressions within the Afterglow context.
-Combined with message objects, gives you an easy way to make Afterglow do things that aren't worth creating special objects for.
+Combined with message objects, gives you an easy way to make Afterglow do things that aren&rsquo;t worth creating special objects for.
 Useful examples in the Help patcher include starting and opening the [web interface](https://github.com/brunchboy/afterglow/blob/master/doc/README.adoc#the-embedded-web-interface), enabling a connection from a full-featured Clojure development